opalmedapps/opal-admin/README.md

 These configuration parameters are read by `docker compose` and by `settings.py` (via [`django-environ`](https://github.com/joke2k/django-environ)).

+!!! note
+    The legacy database is currently provided by the [`db-docker`](https://gitlab.com/opalmedapps/db-docker/).
+For information on the legacy database, please see the [Legacy DB Connection](legacy_db) page.

 ### Docker

 This project comes with a `docker-compose.yml` file providing you with a database and the app in their respective containers.